Dengue Fever (Breakbone Fever, Dengue Hemorrhagic Fever)

 The virus is diagnosed by a blood test.

 There is no specific treatment available.
 If you are infected with the virus, you may receive medications to help relieve your symptoms.
-Intravenous fluids and oxygen therapy are often used for patients who experience shock during their illness.
+Patients with severe dengue should be monitored in the hospital and may receive fluids through an IV or oxygen if they experience shock or trouble breathing.

 Additional Resources